AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 - **Web vulnerability**: Unique flaw in a web application that a threat actor could exploit to allow unauthorized access, data theft, and malware deployment.
 Stay up-to-date on the most critical risks to web applications with [Open Web Application Security Project (OWASP) Top 10](https://owasp.org/www-project-top-ten/).

-- **Penetration testing** (pen testing): Act of participating in a simulated attack that helps identify vulnerabilities in systems, networks, websites, applications, and processes.
+- **Penetration testing** (pen testing): Simulated attack that helps identify vulnerabilities in systems, networks, websites, applications, and processes.
 It's a thorough risk assessment that can evaluate and identify external and internal threats as well as weaknesses.

+**Digital forensics**: Process of collecting and analyzing data to determine what has happened after an attack.
+Example: to take an investigative look at data related to network activity.

 **Social engineering principles**: Social engineering is incredibly effective because people are generally trusting and conditioned to respect authority.
 These attacks increase with every new social media application that allows public access to people's data.
 Although sharing personal data (photos, location...) can be convenient, it’s also a risk.
 Some reasons why social engineering attacks are effective are:
   - Authority: Threat actors impersonate individuals with power.
 Most people are conditioned to respect and follow authority figures.